LeeHengYu/hku-aia-project/README.md

 - Python 3.11+
 - `pip`

-It is strongly recommended to use a virtual environment.
+It is strongly recommended to create a virtual environment.

 Clone the repository: